ucsd-dsc-arts/nlp-tv-script-generation/README.md

 ## Discussion
 (30 points, three to five paragraphs)

-The first paragraph should be a short summary describing your results.

-The subsequent paragraphs could address questions including:

-Why is this culturally innovative?
-How does your generative computational approach differ from traditional art/music/cultural production?
-How do your results relate to broader social, cultural, economic political, etc., issues?
-What are the ethical concerns for this form of generative art?
-In what future directions could you expand this work?

 Our results depend on a few parameters such as temperature and top_k.
 By changing these values and evaluating our output, we decided to choose top_k = 40 and temperature = 0.7 to make our final script.
 Our script follows a general episode’s storyline of the show.
 In every part of the script, we chose the prefix that would guide the model in the correct direction to continue the storyline.
 All our outputs are generated by GPT-2 and we put the pieces together to make a script.

-How does your generative computational approach differ from traditional art/music/cultural production?
 In the traditional script production, all the decisions and the storylines are made by humans.
 The creators have formulated a personality and backstory for every character.
 With our generative computational approach, the only information the model has on the character is from their previous lines.
 Rather than think about what the character would say based on who they are, like the creators, the model will decide on a line based on what the character has said before.

 We used the GPT-2 to make scripts for a tv show.
 The same algorithm could be used to generate social media posts, newspaper and news scripts.
 By using this power in a broader field we could change the way news is transformed in the world.
 We could prevent misinformation and spread of wrong news by eliminating personal opinions.
 We could automate the process of sharing news with the world through different platforms which increases the scope of the spread by a lot.
 We could generate innovative pieces of art that would culturally have an effect on the people.
 We could also start movements against current problematic situations in the world, like racism.
 If we train our model properly, there will be no racism in the output of our system whereas every reporter could implement their opinion on a matter in their reports.
 Finally we could have a positive effect on the economy by informing the population and different sectors with latest unbiased news to help them make better economic decisions.